tsgates/arch-wiki-markdown/wiki/Tor.md

     ExitPolicy reject *:*

-> Running a Tor Exit Node
+> Running a Tor exit node

 Any requests from a Tor user to the regular internet obviously need to exit the network somewhere, and exit nodes provide this vital service.